lsst/dp0-3_lsst_io/data-products-dp0-3/index.rst

 The SSSC Simulated Data Set
 ===========================

-The LSST Solar System Science Collaboration (SSSC) created the simulated data set which is being used for DP0.3.
+Information about the simulated data set which is being used for DP0.3.

 .. toctree::
     :maxdepth: 2